 1. Start using HyperSpy and understand it¶

-Probably you would not be interested in contributing to HyperSpy if you were not already an user, but, just in case: the best way to start understanding how HyperSpy works and to build a broad overview of the code as it stands is to use it – so what are you waiting for?
-Install HyperSpy.
+Probably you would not be interested in contributing to HyperSpy, if you were not already a user, but, just in case: the best way to start understanding how HyperSpy works and to build a broad overview of the code as it stands is to use it – so what are you waiting for?
+Install HyperSpy!

-The user-guide also provides a good overview of all the parts of the code that are currently implemented as well as much information about how everything works – so read it well: HyperSpy User-Guide.
+The HyperSpy User Guide also provides a good overview of all the parts of the code that are currently implemented as well as much information about how everything works – so read it well.

 2. Got a problem? – ask!¶